Bouchra Baibanou: Mountaineering

-In March 2011, she summitted Mount Kilimanjaro (5,895 m) while on an expedition with her husband.
+In March 2011, she summited Mount Kilimanjaro (5,895 m) while on an expedition with her husband.
 At Kiliminjaro, she met Singaporean alpinist, Khoo Swee Chiow, who invited her to climb Mont Blanc (4810 m).
 After training with Chiow, in June that year, she reached the summit.

 After climbing Kiliminjaro and Mont Blanc, at age 42 she decided to pursue the Seven Summits, to reach the highest point on each continent.
 Next, she climbed Mount Elbrus in June 2012, Aconcagua and Denali in June 2014 and then Puncak Jaya in November 2015.

 While climbing, Baibanou's husband Houcine would watch their daughter when on expeditions.
 Baibanou is a practicing Muslim and wears a headscarf by choice, as well as during her climbs.
 While advocating for women's and gender equality with her climbs, she does not consider herself a "feminist" instead defining herself as a "free woman".

 In April 2017, she launched an expedition to Mount Everest, her second to last peak for the seven summits.
 On May 21 at 9 in the morning, she reached the summit, becoming the first Moroccan and North African woman to do so.

 In December 2018, she reached the summit of Antarctica's Mount Vinson, her final peak to complete all seven summits.

 In reaching the top, she became the first person from Morocco to complete the seven summits, and only the second Arab woman to do so.

 After the Seven Summits

 In 2020, she turned to mountaineering full time, teaching climbing and motivational speaking.
 She is a member of the Royal Moroccan Federation of Skiing and Mountain Sports and is the president of « Delta Evasion », a project to develop mountain sports in Morocco.

-In 2021, Baibanou published My path to the seven summits of the world Mon chemin vers les sept sommets du monde).
+In 2021, Baibanou published My path to the seven summits of the world Mon chemin vers les sept sommets du monde.

 After completing the Seven Summits, Baibanou continues to climb, in an effort to inspire young Arab girls to achieve their dreams.
 On July 28, 2022, she reached the summit of K2 (8611 m), one of the most challenging peaks in the world.
 She was the first Arab woman to reach the summit.